 Next, switch to the more formal learning and improvement section.
-If this is your first year doing this, you don’t have a reference to the past or to a trend.
+If this is your first year doing this, you don’t have a reference to the past or a trend.
 That’s okay; start from scratch and define the items to learn from your Goals, Skills, and Strengths Analysis.

 Last but not least, focus on your mastery plan.
 Be very clear about the things that you need to master this year.
-They should be directly related to your biggest goals this year and must support them one way or another.
+They should be directly related to your biggest goals and must support them one way or another.
 Setting it up in this way will ensure that you have enough fuel to go after these goals.